highlightjs/highlight.js/CONTRIBUTING.md

 ## Welcome
 Hi, and welcome to Highlight.js.
 We're a code-highlighting engine etc., but you probably know that.
 You want to contribute, and this document will be your guide.

 There are many ways to contribute to Highlight.js.
 Reporting issues is super useful.
 Feel free to work on an open issue.
-You can also help by writing [a plugin](https://highlightjs.readthedocs.io/en/latest/plugin-api.html), adding [a 3rd party grammar](https://github.com/highlightjs/highlight.js/blob/master/extra/3RD_PARTY_QUICK_START.md), or creating [a theme](https://highlightjs.readthedocs.io/en/latest/style-guide.html).
+You can also help by writing [a plugin](https://highlightjs.readthedocs.io/en/latest/plugin-api.html), adding [a 3rd party grammar](https://github.com/highlightjs/highlight.js/blob/master/extra/3RD_PARTY_QUICK_START.md), or developing [a theme](https://highlightjs.readthedocs.io/en/latest/style-guide.html).

 If you need support, you can [open a GitHub issue](https://github.com/highlightjs/highlight.js/issues/new/choose).